rossng/COMS22201-whilst-compiler/README.md

             * But it's not ideal - keeping the interface implementation up to date is fiddly
 * Learn [Kotlin](https://kotlinlang.org/) by using it for all the compiler code
     * It's really good!

+Both compilers produce assembly for a modified version of the *Jouette* architecture described in *Modern Compiler Implementation in Java* (Appel).

 ## Using the compiler